Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: Numerical experiments

 In the first test, we aim to demonstrate the accuracy and efficiency of the PM together with C-PCG iterative solver.
 For the quasiperiodic elliptic equation \eqref{eqn:elliptic}, we choose the coefficient $\alpha_1(x) = \cos(2\pi x) + \cos(2\pi\sqrt{2}x) + 6$ and the exact solution $u_1(x) = \sin(2\pi x) + \sin(2\pi\sqrt{2}x)$.

-\textbf{C-PCG \textit{vs.}~PCG in PM scheme.} Within the PM framework, we compare the efficiency, memory usage, and condition number of PCG and C-PCG. \Cref{tab:elliptic:two_modes:PMcond} has presented the condition number of $Q$ and $QM$, and shown that our proposed diagonal preconditioner $M$ is very efficient. \Cref{tab:elliptic:two_modes:PMefficiency} compares the efficiency of PCG with C-PCG.
+\textbf{C-PCG \textit{vs.} PCG in PM scheme.} Within the PM framework, we compare the efficiency, memory usage, and condition number of PCG and C-PCG. \Cref{tab:elliptic:two_modes:PMcond} has presented the condition number of $Q$ and $QM$, and shown that our proposed diagonal preconditioner $M$ is very efficient. \Cref{tab:elliptic:two_modes:PMefficiency} compares the efficiency of PCG with C-PCG.
 We can find that the C-PCG can significantly reduce the CPU time compared with the PCG.
 As $N$ grows, the reduction in CPU time diminishes rapidly.
 Meanwhile, the C-PCG achieves significant memory savings, as shown in \Cref{tab:elliptic:two_modes:PMmemory}.
-We denote the memory usage (in units of Gb) of PCG and C-PCG as $M_{\mathrm{PCG}}$ and $M_{\mathrm{C-PCG}}$, respectively.
-Visually, as depicted in \Cref{fig:elliptic:two_modes:PMmemory}, the ratio $r = M_{\mathrm{PCG}}/M_{\mathrm{C-PCG}}$ is approximately $\mathcal{O}(D)$.
-For example, when $N=32$, it is apparent that memory requirement of PCG is $1025\approx 32^2$ times lager than that of C-PCG.
+We denote the memory usage (in units of Gb) of PCG and C-PCG as $M_{\mathrm{PCG}}$ and $M_{\mathrm{C-PCG}}$, respectively, with the memory ratio $r = M_{\mathrm{PCG}}/M_{\mathrm{C-PCG}}$ is approximately $\mathcal{O}(D)$.